damascenodiego/EmpiricalStandards/Supplements/OpenScience.md

 #### How Artifacts are Shared
 - [ ] archives supplementary materials on preserved digital repositories such as [zenodo.org](https://zenodo.org/), [figshare.com](http://figshare.com/), [softwareheritage.org](https://www.softwareheritage.org/), [osf.io](https://osf.io/), or institutional repositories
 - [ ] releases supplementary material under a clearly-identified open license such as [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/) or [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)
+- [ ] releases artifacts with a standardized citation format, such as [BibTeX entry](https://www.bibtex.com/), [CITATION file](https://citation-file-format.github.io/) or [DOI](https://www.doi.org/)
+- [ ] identifies artifact revisions so that users can retrieve specific versions, as in [versioning schemes](https://en.wikipedia.org/wiki/Software_versioning) or [changelogs](https://en.wikipedia.org/wiki/Changelog).

 #### What to Share
 - [ ] includes supplementary materials such as: raw, deidentified or transformed data, extended proofs, analysis scripts, software, virtual machines and containers, or qualitative codebooks.
+- [ ] includes basic instructional material for getting started, such as: running examples, test inputs, user guide, document templates
+- [ ] includes minimal documentation about the artifact, such as README files, minimum system requirements, directory structure

 ## General Criteria